 Informal Networking Events

-CWHW is currently collaborating with other entities on campus to create a Women’s Community and Support Network.
+CWHW is currently collaborating with other entities on campus to create a Women’s Collaborative.

 The need for community and support for women faculty, staff and students is supported by both informal and informal survey data; and various department, school, and university initiatives or committees that are either addressing or have addressed in the past issues of work life balance and gender and race inequities that impact workplace satisfaction, productivity, and progress to promotion and tenure, and typically affect women more than men.